 Paget’s Disease of the Nipple

 Paget’s disease of the nipple is a rare condition, presenting as a persistent roughening, scaling, ulcerating or eczematous change to the nipple.
 The vast majority of Paget’s (85-88%) will also have an underlying neoplasm, either in-situ or invasive disease, and it is associated with 1-3% of all cases of breast cancer.

 Microscopically there is involvement of the epidermis by malignant ductal carcinoma cells.
-The mechanism behind Paget’s disease is currently unknown, however it is hypothesized that either malignant cells migrate from the ducts to the nipple surface or the cells of the nipple themselves become malignant
+The mechanism behind Paget’s disease is currently unknown, however it is hypothesised that either malignant cells migrate from the ducts to the nipple surface or the cells of the nipple themselves become malignant

 Clinical features of Paget’s disease of the nipple include an itching or redness in the nipple and/or areola, with flaking and thickened skin on or around the nipple (Fig. 5).

 The area is often painful and sensitive.
 A flattened nipple, with or without yellowish or bloody discharge, may also be indicative of the disease.